 What is a Gemba Walk?

 Gemba - 現場, or Genba, means an “Actual place” in Japanese.
 Practitioners of Lean methods use Gemba walks to drive strategic objectives.
-Unlike typical western management models, where leaders are removed from the workers in their ivory offices, Lean encourages managers to go on Gemba to observe, learn, connect with the teams, and to offer help.
-But what does one do on a Gemba walk, and how can Kanban practitioners benefit from this amazing tool, besides getting some physical exercise?
+Unlike typical western management models, where leaders are removed from the workers in their ivory offices, Lean encourages managers to go on Gemba to observe, learn, connect with the teams, and offer help.
+But what does one do on a Gemba walk, and how can Kanban practitioners benefit from this tool, besides getting some physical exercise?

 How to do a Gemba walk?

 Observe the facts, then ask why things happen the way they do.
 The Gemba walk is rooted in facts.
 What is happening at the place of work?
-How many people are overloaded and how many are standing idle?
+How many people are overloaded, and how many are standing idle?

 Step 2: Be prepared

-Step 4: Respect people, don’t judge
+Step 4: Respect the team.
+Don’t judge